Tana Umaga: 2002 and 2003

 In a test match against Wales on 21 June 2003, Welsh captain Colin Charvis was knocked out in a tackle from All Blacks forward Jerry Collins.
 Umaga stopped playing despite his team being in an attacking position; to check that Charvis had not swallowed his mouthguard.
-He placed him in the recovery position and for this act, the Council of the International Fair Play Committee awarded Umaga the Pierre de Coubertin medal for outstanding sportsmanship.
+He placed him in the recovery position and for this act, the Council of the International Fair Play Committee awarded Umaga the Pierre de Coubertin World Trophy for outstanding sportsmanship.
 Umaga was the first New Zealander to receive the award.
 The Welsh Rugby Union also presented him with a figurine to honour the display of sportsmanship.

 The All Blacks defeated the Springboks 52–16 and the Wallabies 50–21 away from home in consecutive weeks.
 New Zealand won both home matches as well, claiming the Tri Nations title and the Bledisloe Cup.
 This was the first time the All Blacks had won the Bledisloe since 1997.
 The performance had them regarded as early favourites to win the years World Cup, along with the eventual winners England.

 The opening match of the tournament was to be the All Black last Rugby World Cup appearance.
 In an attempted back line move, Umaga collided with star Five-Eighth Carlos Spencer.
 Spencer came out unhurt but unfortunately Umaga suffered a damaged posterior cruciate ligament in his left knee and was forced to leave the field.
 Umaga would not be play again in the tournament despite being declared fit to play in the semi-final by then All Blacks doctor John Mayhew.
 Leon MacDonald the regular backup Fullback, was preferred in the centre spot.
 The All Blacks would lose the game to Australia 22–10 and again fail to reach the final.

 The aftermath of the world cup was similar to the last, as coach John Mitchell was dropped.
 Only two coaches applied for the position of All Blacks head coach, Mitchell who re-applied and Graham Henry.
 Graham Henry was the former coach of the Blues and was told he would never receive the top job after leaving New Zealand shores to take up a contract with the Wales national team.
 Henry's experience in New Zealand and overseas, as well as the skill shown in turning around the Welsh team worked in his favour and he secured the job.